Text Processing and Regular Expressions

 Introduction

-In this lab, we'll explore powerful text processing techniques in Linux, with a focus on regular expressions.
+In this lab, we'll explore powerful text processing techniques in Linux, focusing on regular expressions.
 We'll use various commands to search, filter, and manipulate text, providing you with essential skills for working with text data in Unix-like operating systems.
 Whether you're a beginner or looking to enhance your skills, this lab will provide you with a solid foundation in text processing and regular expressions.

 Skills Graph